[Updated] What’s happening with American Apparel’s stock and how does it affect you?

 If you’re searching for an alternative to the classic American Apparel 2001 men’s t-shirt, we have several options:

 For all other models, you’ll have to do some digging around.
 Choose between US and non-US made apparel, look at the colors available for different products, and decide between other factors like price, fabric weight, etc.

 As mentioned before, we’re buying as much American Apparel stock as possible to fulfill all current orders.
 It should be enough for at least a month.
 But as long as Gildan’s plans for AA are unknown, it’s better to have other options.
 This is why we’re working hard to provide even more quality alternatives to American Apparel products for you to choose from, both US and non-US made.

 We’re closely collaborating with LA Apparel.
 It’s a new company, but has considerable experience behind it (it was created by the founder and former CEO of American Apparel).
 LA Apparel offers high-quality products made in the USA.
-Some of their products are already available on our site, and you can expect more to be added in the future.
+Some of their customizable shirts are already available on our site, and you can expect more to be added in the future.

 Printful is one of the few printing companies currently working with LA Apparel.
 So we’re better positioned to face potential troubles with AA’s stock and to continue investing in American-made products.

 We’re committed to helping our customers through this transition.
 If you have any questions or need some help choosing alternative products for your store, our support team is always available.

 Until Gildan announces its intentions, we won’t know when and how American Apparel will return.
 If the situation at AA stabilizes and it resumes production, we’ll let you know and you’ll have the option to choose American Apparel products again.
 But if the delays in production extend into months, you can probably expect product discontinuations.